 The Friday of Memorial Day weekend is observed as National Poppy Day.
 In the United States, the last Monday in May is Memorial Day, now a holiday weekend.

 In the early 1920s the American Legion Auxiliary adopted the poppy as the American Legion Family’s memorial flower.
-Still today it symbolizes the service and sacrifice of veterans of World War I as well as the following conflicts our military has engaged in.
+Still today it symbolizes the service and sacrifice of veterans of World War I as well as veterans in other eras.

 ALA members distribute millions of paper poppies annually across the country in exchange for donations that go directly to assist disabled and hospitalized veterans in our communities.